djyde/cusdis/README.md

 Cusdis is not designed to be a complete alternative to Disqus. it's aim is to implement a minimalist and embeddable comment system for small websites (such as your static blog).

-Given below are the props and cons of Cusdis:
+Given below are the pros and cons of Cusdis:

-### Props
+### Pros

 - Cusdis is open-source and self-hostable.
 Hence, you own your data.
 - The SDK is lightweight(~5kb gzipped).